 Vikings were a Norse people who originated in Scandinavia and began raiding shores in Northern Europe by the end of the 8th century.
 Their raids which continued until the 11th century would significantly alter the socio-political dynamics of Europe.

 Vikings were pagans who had elaborate mythology of their own and a sizable pantheon of gods including such well-known deities as Odin and Thor.

 The Viking society itself was primarily a warrior society with a strict social hierarchy.
 By the 11th century, Vikings had become a permanent part of many regions in northern Europe while their homeland in Scandinavia congealed into several kingdoms.

-The name ‘Viking’ itself is an Old Norse word which means ‘a pirate raid’.
+The name ‘Viking’ itself is an Old Norse word that means ‘a pirate raid’.
 Once raiding became one of the predominant Viking occupations, they came to be identified with the word itself.

 In European history, the period from the late 8th century to the 11th century is regarded as the Viking age.
 By the end of the 8th century, Vikings had acquired the skill of rowing their well-made longboats to distant lands at great speeds.

-Moreover, these ships were slimmer and agile, making it possible for the Vikings to park them directly on a beach, launch a rapid raid and them be on their way within no time.
+Moreover, these ships were slimmer and agile, making it possible for the Vikings to park them directly on a beach, launch a rapid raid, and then be on their way within no time.